shriyanyamali/Lextract/paper.md

 # Acknowledgements

 I am grateful to Professor Thibault Schrepel for his invaluable advisement and guidance throughout the course of this project.
-This research received no specific grant from any funding agency, university, or commercial or not-for-profit sector.
+This research receive no funding from any government agency, university, company, or non-profit organization.

 # References